60 Microlensing Events from the Three Years of Zwicky Transient Facility Phase One: The Zwicky Transient Facility

-There are several limitations inherit to the construction of these lightcurves that we have addressed in our work.
+There are several limitations inherent to the construction of these lightcurves that we have addressed in our work.
 First, the lightcurves for each filter are created from independent extraction of each filter's single epoch flux measurement at a given location of the sky.
-Flux measurements in the g-band, r-band and i-band filters from a single astrophysical origin will have three separate object IDs at three different locations in the lightcurve file with no association information present relating the three objects to each other.
-In terms of our nomenclature, it is unknown whether a source will have one, two or three objects until the entire lightcurve file is searched row by row.
+Flux measurements in the g-band, r-band, and i-band filters from a single astrophysical origin will have three separate object IDs at three different locations in the lightcurve file with no association information present relating the three objects to each other.
+In terms of our nomenclature, it is unknown whether a source will have one, two, or three objects until the entire lightcurve file is searched row by row.

 Second, objects found in different fields in the ZTF observing grid are also not associated with each other despite coming from the same astrophysical origin.
 The ZTF secondary grid intentionally overlaps with the primary grid to increase coverage in the gaps between readout channels and fields found in the primary grid.
 However this results in single filter measurements from the same star being split into two primary and secondary grid lightcurve files.
-We have found instances where telescope pointing variations has resulted in the same star having sources located in two different primary grid lightcurve files.
+We have found instances where telescope pointing variations have resulted in the same star having sources located in two different primary grid lightcurve files or the same star being recorded in multiple readout channels leading to multiple sources in one lightcurve file.
 Therefore it is unknown whether a single star will contain one or more sources without searching through both the primary and secondary grid lightcurve files, or searching adjacent lightcurve files for those stars that fall on the edges of each field.

 Third, the format of the lightcurve files are raw ASCII tables.
 While this format is exchangeable across multiple platforms and therefore reasonably serves the purpose of a public data release, ASCII is suited to neither high-speed streaming of the data from disk to memory nor searching for objects with particular properties without reading through an entire file.
 If we are to search for microlensing events throughout the entire ZTF catalog then we must either ingest these lightcurves files into a more traditional database structure or create a method for efficiently reading these lightcurves files that provides the benefits of a database structure.